 When the disease primarily affects the larynx, it is referred to as laryngeal papillomatosis and can impair how vocal cords close and vibrate, resulting in a raspy voice.

-Once laryngeal papilloma is adequately controlled in the operating room, patients with recurrent disease may be candidates for awake treatment in the office, without the need for general anesthesia or even sedation.
+Once RRP is adequately controlled in the operating room, patients with recurrent disease may be candidates for awake treatment in the office, without the need for general anesthesia or even sedation.

 Laryngeal Bevacizumab (Avastin) Injections

 Laryngeal injections of the anti-angiogenesis drug bevacizumab (Avastin) may delay the recurrence of laryngeal papillomatosis.
 This additional treatment can be performed either in the operating room along with KTP laser treatment or, in many patients, as an office-based procedure.